QuantInsti/blueshift-demo-strategies/events/pydata-2019-06-22/README.md

 <br/>

-[Blueshift](https://quantra-blueshift.quantinsti.com/) is a systematic trading development platform with built-in market data covernig multiple markets and asset classes, powered by [Zipline](http://www.zipline.io/)
+[Blueshift](https://quantra-blueshift.quantinsti.com/) is a systematic trading development platform with built-in market data covernig multiple markets and asset classes.

 This repository lists a number of demo strategies to show the use cases of Blueshift development platform.